EMF guitar director calls Triad 'hotbed for classical guitar'

 Chandler, 26, took a few years off after high school to travel.
 He performed in a metal band, The Alexander Effect.

 This year, he entered Guilford College to study classical guitar.
-He's spending his first summer at EMF.
+He is spending his first summer at EMF.

 For the past three years, Rowan has commissioned a new work.